 Constructs

-This page describes the verification constructs that ESBMC supports.
+This page describes the verification constructs supported by ESBMC.
 These can be used in harness files to aid with the verification of ESBMC.

-ESBMC is compatible with the SV-COMP constructs as well.
+ESBMC is also compatible with the SV-COMP constructs.
 They can be used instead of these constructs.
 However, the ESBMC constructs are more powerful.
 It is recommended to use the ESBMC constructs if you’re planning to verify your code with only ESBMC.

 SV-COMP Document: https://sv-comp.sosy-lab.org/2025/rules.php